Health Equity and Access to Medicines

 Expand for Addressing Emergencies and Disasters

-When disasters strike, access to essential medicines can be life-saving yet challenging.
-We act quickly through strategic partnerships and our trusted network to deliver critical treatments where they’re needed most.
+When disasters strike, access to essential medicines can be life-saving, yet difficult to deliver with the speed needed.
+We have developed key strategic partnerships and a trusted network to deliver critical treatments quickly to where they’re needed most.

-During Hurricanes Milton and Helene, Teva donated over 1.5 million doses for conditions like diabetes, cardiovascular disease, and infections.
-To strengthen preparedness, we launched the Strategic Emergency Stockpile (SES) with Direct Relief—maintaining reserves of essential medicines for immediate deployment worldwide.
+During Hurricanes Melissa and the California wildfires, Teva donated over 9 million doses for conditions like diabetes, cardiovascular disease, and infections.
+To strengthen preparedness, we launched the Strategic Emergency Stockpile (SES) with Direct Relief - maintaining reserves of essential medicines for immediate deployment worldwide.
 These efforts enhance resilience and ensure patients receive timely care during crises.

 Expand for Strengthening Healthcare Systems